ENIGMA-git/ENIGMA_DTI_GWAS/Pre Imputation Quality Control Protocol/README.md

 From this point until the end of the section, you are working in the R statistical package.
 Type `R` to start R in unix and `q()` followed by `n` to close the R session after the plot has been created.

-Please change the <span style="font-family:'consolas';color: red">DATASETNAME</span> below to match cohort specific abbreviation of your sample (e.g. BIG) and <span style="font-family:'consolas';color: red">DATAFILE</span> with the full root name used before in the shell scripts
+Please change the **DATASETNAME** below to match cohort-specific abbreviation of your sample (e.g. BIG) and **DATAFILE** with the full root name used before in the shell scripts
 You can find out the actual name via `echo $datafile` in the shell and ensure you are running R from the same working directory as before (i.e. where the .csv file is located --> `$HOME/enigma/DTIgenetics/${datafile}_QC2_HM3b37mds2R.mds.csv`

 Now we start R by typing `R`